carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj2) // { changed: true }
 ```

-Above, we create an Object with a reference assigned to the variable `obj1`.
+Above, we create an object with a reference assigned to the variable `obj1`.
 We then copy the reference into the variable `obj2`.
 When then change a property on the object that `obj2` references.
-This is of course the same Object that `obj1` references.
+This is of course the same object that `obj1` references.
 They effectively share an object.

 ![Memory addresses 2](../images/memory-2.png)